austinmcconnell/dotfiles/obsidian/Knowledge Base/Languages/Vim/Miscellaneous.md

 ## Undo and Redo

-- u: undo your last action
+- `u`: undo your last action
 - `<C-r>`: redo the last action

 ## Folds

-- zo: open one fold under the cursor
+- `zo`: open one fold under the cursor
-- zO: open all folds under the cursor recursively
+- `zO`: open all folds under the cursor recursively
-- zc: close one fold under the cursor
+- `zc`: close one fold under the cursor
-- zC: close all fold under the cursor recursively
+- `zC`: close all fold under the cursor recursively

 ## Documentation